nstamatelopoulos/OCP-disconnected-wrapper/README.md

 # How to use

 1) Clone the repository.
-2) Use the executable file "disconnected-wrapper" with the below flags.
+2) Go to the latest release and download the binary that suits your OS.
+It is supported for both Mac and Linux.
+3) Extract the binary from the downloaded tar file and execute it **inside the cloned directory**.

 Required flags for launching an installation of the Mirror-Registry:
 - **--install** # Instructs the tool that we are launching an installation.